edyu/wtf-zig-cpp/README.md

 ## Zig Cross-Compilation

-The **Zig Toolchain** is used at Uber for compiling/cross-compiling the **Go** monorepo.
+The **Zig Toolchain** is used at Uber for compiling and cross-compiling the **Go** monorepo.
 The initial motivation was to support the *arm64* hardware.

 Motiejus Jakštys wrote a great article on how the **Zig** toolchain is used in Uber at this [blog post](https://www.uber.com/blog/bootstrapping-ubers-infrastructure-on-arm64-with-zig/) and his [talk](https://www.youtube.com/watch?v=SCj2J3HcEfc).
-He had another update earlier this year but it hasn't been updated yet.
+He had another update earlier this year, but it hasn't been updated yet.

-One of the reason why **Zig** is so suitable for cross-compilation is because it bundles *libC* in source form so not only can one **Zig** toolchain used for cross-compilation for many targets but also the toolchain size is very small.
+One of the reasons why **Zig** is so suitable for cross-compilation is because it bundles *libC* in source form so not only can one **Zig** toolchain used for cross-compilation for many targets but also the toolchain size is very small.

 As of writing, **Zig** supports about 40+ *OS* and *ABI* targets, and 60+ *arch* targets.
 In addition, if you need *libC* support, there are also about 60 target architectures that bundles *libC*.